When is the best time to visit?

 Toronto’s public transport consists of a connected network of subways, buses and streetcars that offer safe, efficient and reliable transport.
 With all of those options, as well as a light rapid transit reaching to the Harborfront, you can get anywhere in the city.
 The subway has four lines and buses and streetcars can be boarded at every major subway stop.
 After 1:30am the Blue Night Network services the main streets.
 Cabs are easy to find and you can take ferries to the Toronto Islands.
 Renting a car in the city isn’t worth it.
 Traffic is heavy and parking can be very expensive.

 Toronto insider information

 - One of the top film festivals in the world - the Toronto International Film Festival – begins on the Thursday night after Labor Day.
-In around 23 venues in downtown Toronto up to 400 films are screened.
+In around 23 venues in central Toronto up to 400 films are screened.